 Corporate health and wellness programs are more popular than ever.
-Corporate health and wellness programs, sometimes called employee wellness programs, are designed to support and improve the holistic wellbeing of employees through a healthy work culture.
+In short, corporate health and wellness programs, sometimes called employee wellness programs, are designed to support and improve the holistic wellbeing of employees through a healthy work culture.

 These programs often offer:

 We say they fail when they fall short of accomplishing their goals and objectives.
-Failure can be defined in many different ways.
+But, you can define failure in many different ways.

-For example, a corporate health and wellness program could be considered a failure if it did not reach its goals of improving employee health and lowering healthcare costs.
-But a worksite wellness program that is designed to improve employee morale could be successful if it results in improved employee morale.
+For example, you might consider a corporate health and wellness program a failure if it doesn’t meet its goals of improving employee health and lowering healthcare costs.
+However, a worksite wellness program aimed at improving employee morale succeeds if it achieves that goal.

 “Failure and success in any wellness program depends on the goals of the program.”

 Most corporate health and wellness programs are started because employers want to help employees stay healthy and they would like to spend less on health care.
 Well-designed employee wellness programs work.
-There is an enormous amount of published scientific evidence that supports the impact of the best wellness programs.
+Undoubtedly, there is an enormous amount of published scientific evidence that supports the impact of the best wellness programs.

-Unfortunately, not all wellness programs are well-designed or organized.
+Unfortunately, some wellness programs lack good design and organization.
 They don’t change employee health behaviors or improve health risks, and they certainly don’t reduce healthcare costs.

 WellSteps works with hundreds of employers who are doing their best to have successful corporate health and wellness programs and most of them do.
 Over the past 3 decades we have kept track of the main reasons why wellness programs fail.
-The list below has been compiled in the hope that it will help you make your health and wellness program the best it can be.
+We compiled the list below to help you make your health and wellness program the best it can be.

 14 Reasons Many Corporate Health and Wellness Programs Fail